-- The PL/SQL interpreter looks up the path name to the Oracle COM Automation Feature DLL (orawpcomVER.dll) where VER is the release version. - The PL/SQL interpreter sends a message to the listener using Oracle Net to start extproc.exe, if it has not already been started for the current user session. - The PL/SQL interpreter passes the procedure name, the parameters, and the path name of the DLL to extproc.exe. - 4. extproc. exe loads the DLL and executes the external procedure.
-Each of the COM Automation external procedure APIs in turn call Win32 APIs that instantiate a COM object, set or get properties of a COM object, or invoke a method of a COM object. - 5. extproc.exe acts as an intermediary and handles any interaction between Oracle COM Automation Feature and the database server.
+- The PL/SQL interpreter looks up the path name to the Oracle COM Automation Feature DLL (orawpcomVER.dll) where VER is the release version. - The PL/SQL interpreter sends a message to the listener using Oracle Net to start extproc.exe, if it has not already been started for the current user session. - The PL/SQL interpreter passes the procedure name, the parameters, and the path name of the DLL to extproc.exe. - The extproc . exe file loads the DLL and executes the external procedure.
+Each of the COM Automation external procedure APIs in turn call Win32 APIs that instantiate a COM object, set or get properties of a COM object, or invoke a method of a COM object. - The extproc.exe file acts as an intermediary and handles any interaction between Oracle COM Automation Feature and the database server.